Rivers

 The river system is under pressure from climate change and the use of the rivers is expected to intensify further.
 The measures in the national Delta Programme respond to these developments.

 Sea level rise, higher river discharges, more extreme rainfall, and longer periods of drought and heat are leading to major changes.
 In the future, rivers will have to be able to discharge more water.
 Low discharges will also be seen more frequently.
-The riverbed is not in balance everywhere: in several places, it is being scoured away and the floodplains are silting up.
-River scour means that water levels will be even lower when discharge levels fall.
+The riverbed is not in balance everywhere: in several places, it is affected by scour.
+The erosion of the riverbed means that water levels will be even lower when discharge levels fall.
 That interferes with shipping, and has adverse effects on freshwater supplies and nature.
 It also has an impact on the Dutch economy.

 A new approach

 In recent years, it became apparent that the approach of the national Delta Programme was no longer adequate to meet the challenges.
-The emphasis was on flood protection and therefore on strengthening and raising dikes, and making room for the rivers.
-The low river discharges in 2018, 2019 and 2020 demonstrated that there should also be a focus on freshwater supplies, drought, navigability, river scour and nature objectives.
-In response, the national government has teamed up with the regions and other partners to launch a new national programme: Integrated River Management.
+The emphasis was on flood risk management and therefore on strengthening and raising dikes, and making room for the rivers.
+The low river discharges in 2018, 2019 and 2020 demonstrated that there should also be a focus on freshwater supplies, drought, navigability, riverbed erosion and nature objectives.
+In response, the national government teamed up with the regions and other partners.
+They launched a new national programme: Integrated River Management.

 Integrated River Management Programme